 Students who are interested in studying with us are encouraged to explore the Courses section of this site.
 Each course and programme of study contains detailed information about requirements and application.

-The Independent Taskforce on Student Finance Information has launched a series of part-time student finance materials to coincide with Adult Learners' Week (12-18 May 2012).
+The Independent Taskforce on Student Finance Information launched a series of part-time student finance materials in May 2012).
 Learn more.

 Rewley House Library

 The Rewley House Continuing Education Library has a collection of around 73,000 books together with periodicals and a video/DVD collection of films and drama documentaries.
 Visit the library's pages.